 Squirrels Heath Infant School,

-Relief Midday Supervisors to start as soon as possible
+Midday Supervisor to start as soon as possible until July 2020

 Squirrels Heath Infant School is a happy and caring community where all are valued and supported to be the best they can be.